HOME >> AMENDMENTS TO LOCAL RULES 2020

 3020-1 Chapter 11 – Confirmation

-- The current Local Rule requires confirmation orders include a scheduling summarizing the timing and amount of payments to be paid under the confirmed plan.
-The proposed revision clarifies that if the plan provides for payments of a fixed sum of money (a “pot plan”), the Distribution Schedule shall be filed no later than 30 days after all objections to claims are resolved.
-The proposed revision also clarifies Post-Confirmation Avoidance & Claim Litigation Reports are required if the Court so orders.
+- The revision to section (c)(1)(A) clarifies that if the confirmation order provides for payments of a fixed sum of money to a class of general nonpriority unsecured creditors (a "pot plan"), the Distribution Schedule otherwise required to be attached to the confirmation order shall be filed no later than 30 days after all objections to claims are resolved.
+The amendment also clarifies that Post-Confirmation Avoidance § Claim Litigation Reports are required only if the Court so orders.

 9072-1 Orders – Proposed

-- The proposed revision to the Local Rule includes an addition to subsection (d) providing that if an agreed order resolves a matter that is set for hearing, the order shall state that the scheduled hearing is cancelled.
+- The amendment adds additional language to section (d) to provide if an agreed order resolves a matter that is set for hearing, the order shall state that the scheduled hearing is cancelled.